 Where premier document security meets advanced document analytics

 Legacy virtual data rooms like Intralinks and Merrill Datasite stop telling the story of your document analytics just when the story’s getting good.
-So, how you can use DocSend’s Spaces to collect actionable, insightful document analytics without sacrificing document protection?
+So, how can you use DocSend’s virtual data rooms to collect actionable, insightful document analytics without sacrificing document protection?

 - Encrypt documents with advanced password protection.
 (Click here to learn how to send and track a secure PDF.)

-- Enable viewer whitelisting and viewer verification to add an extra layer of security to your links.
+- Enable viewer access controls and viewer verification to add an extra layer of security to your links

-- Make it mandatory for someone to sign an NDA before viewing a confidential document.
+- Make it mandatory for someone to sign an NDA or any agreement before viewing a confidential document

 Your virtual data room and DocSend

 How can you accomplish this for you and your business?
 First thing’s first, you’ll want to get started with DocSend—your first two weeks are completely free!
 You’ll then want to simply create a Space and add folders and content.